How To Make Stuffed Roast Squash

 cups filling (see below)

 Freshly ground black pepper

 General amounts for filling — to equal 2 to 3 cups total:

-Prepare the squash for roasting: Preheat the oven to 375°F with a rack in the lower-middle position.
-Slice the squash in half from stem to root and scoop out the seeds.
+Prepare the squash for roasting.
+Arrange a rack in the lower-middle position of the oven and heat to 375°F. Cut the squash in half from stem to root.
+Scoop out the seeds.

-Transfer the squash to a baking dish: Place the squash halves cut-side-down in a baking dish and pour in enough hot water to fill the pan by about 1/4 inch.
-Cover the dish loosely with foil and place the dish in the oven.
+Transfer the squash to a baking dish.
+Place the squash halves cut-side-down in a baking dish and pour in enough hot water to fill the pan by about 1/4 inch.
+Cover the dish loosely with aluminum foil.

-Bake the stuffed squash halves until bubbly: Re-cover the pan with the foil and bake the halves for another 15 to 20 minutes until both are hot and bubbly.
-Top with extra cheese and serve immediately.
+Bake the stuffed squash halves until bubbly.
+Cover again with the foil.
+Roast until heated through and bubbly, 15 to 20 minutes.
+Top with extra cheese if desired and serve immediately.

 Stuffed squash for a crowd: This recipe is easily multiplied to feed whatever sized gathering you are hosting.
 One half of a squash is typically a good main course meal for an adult.